-That’s why in this post we tell you exactly how you can hand paint your Adidas shoes to exactly what you like.
+Out of all the ways you can customize Adidas shoes, painting designs by hand seems to be the most popular.
+That’s why in this post we tell you exactly how you can customize your Adidas shoes to fit exactly what you like.
 We take you step by step through the process and share tips along the way.

 Adidas, known for their classics and their more innovative designs, are effortless to paint.
 Their smooth surface is perfect for the job; you just need the correct equipment, materials, and basic painting process to customize your kicks.
-There are hundreds of different colors and designs available, and you could apply the same general method to any pair you like.
-This, of course, isn’t just limited to hand painting your new Adidas shoes, you could also apply the same method to touch up or restore your old pairs as well.
+If you look at other hand-painted shoes for sale, you can see there is no limit to what you can create.
+This, of course, isn’t just limited to Adidas.
+You can hand paint your Converse or even paint your old Vans as well.

 Adidas Superstar shoes.
 These are the most commonly used for painting and customizing, given their classic style and simple design.